 Kentucky Colon Cancer Screening Program

-New Clinician Resource for Stool Blood Testing: This new two-page resource is designed to introduce (or reintroduce) clinicians to the value of stool blood testing.
-It explains stool blood testing in general, makes physicians aware of the differences between a guaiac-FOBT and an FIT, explains why different kinds of FOBTs are superior and outlines some of the elements that need to go into a quality stool blood testing screening program.
-This resource was developed by the NCCRT (National Colorectal Cancer Roundtable).
+This new two-page resource introduces (or reintroduces) clinicians to the value of stool blood testing.
+It explains stool blood testing in general, makes physicians aware of the differences between a guaiac-FOBT and an FIT, explains why different kinds of FOBTs are superior and outlines some of the elements of a quality stool blood testing screening program.
+This resource was developed by the National Colorectal Cancer Roundtable.

 ||Colon Cancer: General Information